Parkers Crossroads, TN

 By the latter part of 1862, Union forces had captured much of western Tennessee.
 The Confederacy was desperate to stop the Union advance toward Vicksburg because Vicksburg was one of the South's last strongholds along the Mississippi River.
 Confederate Brigadier-General Nathan Forrest and his 1,800-man cavalry were sent to interrupt the Union lines of supply and communication in western Tennessee.

-On December 15, 1862, Forrest and his men crossed the Tennessee River south of Parkers Crossroads at Cliffton and conducted numerous raids as they marched north.
+On December 15, 1862, Forrest and his men crossed the Tennessee River south of Parkers Crossroads at Clifton and conducted numerous raids as they marched north.
 Those raids destroyed railroad tracks and bridges and enabled the Confederates to capture Union arms and ammunition.
-Forrest ranged briefly into Kentucky before turning south again and heading back to Cliffton.
+Forrest ranged briefly into Kentucky before turning south again and heading back to Clifton.

 The Union dispatched Colonel Cyrus Dunham and Colonel John Fuller to trap the Confederate raiders.
 Colonel Dunham found out the Confederates were camped near Parkers Crossroads, and he headed there with his brigade of 1,500 men to cut them off.
 Dunham reached Parkers Crossroads ahead of the Confederates, and he set up an artillery line at a field about a mile northwest of Parkers Crossroads.